No matter what your business is about, there’s one thing that you should always bear in mind: you need to learn how to sell and hit your sales goals!

 - Money (M) plays an important role.
 But you don’t discuss your prospects’ budget before you figure out how much a prospect can benefit from your offer.

-- Priority (P), replaced the time frame from BANT.
+- Priority (P) replaced the time frame from BANT.
 But instead of establishing the deadline for deployment, you should also find out where on the list of your prospects’ priorities the implementation of your solution is.

 Also, you should identify stale deals and unresponsive contacts and send them the so-called break-up email.
 If they fail to respond or say no, you should eliminate them from your funnel.